ByronVelasco/PolynomialEvaluationAlgorithms/3 ComplexityMachine/README.md

-# Experiment Engine: Sorting Algorithm Machines
+# Experiment Engine: Polynomial Evaluation Machine

-This module provides the experimental engine used to evaluate and compare the time complexity of sorting algorithms.
-It includes functions for testing algorithms across various scenarios and visualizing the results.
+This module provides the experimental engine used to evaluate and compare the time complexity of polynomial evaluation algorithms.
+It includes the visualization of the results.

 ## Machine Overview

-- A set of sizes of lists is defined in the variable `sizes`.
+- A set of grades of polynomials is defined in the variable `grades`.
-- For each size, the sorting operation is repeated `reps` times to compute an **average execution time**.
+- For each grade, the polynomial evaluation is repeated `reps` times to compute an **average execution time**.
 This reduces the impact of random system processes affecting timing.
-- The algorithms to be tested are listed in `algorithms`.
+- The algorithms to be tested are listed in `algorithm`.
-- The input configurations (e.g., ascending, descending, and random lists) are stored in `scenarios`.

-The execution times are stored in a list called `total_times`, where each entry corresponds to the average time for a specific size and scenario.
+The execution times are stored in a list called `total_times`, where each entry corresponds to the average time for a specific algorithm.

 ---

-## Types of Machines

-There are two experimental machines in the project:

-- `ComplexityMachine`:
+## Complexity Machine

-  Validates the **theoretical time complexity** of a single algorithm across multiple scenarios (random, ascending, descending).
+  Validates the **theoretical time complexity** of a single algorithm.
+It also allows to compare the execution time of both evaluation algorithms.

-- `ComparisonMachine`:

-  Compares the **execution speed** of multiple algorithms under a **single scenario**.

 ---

 ## Graphs and Visualization

-The plots generated in this project are **line plots**, each titled according to the algorithm or scenario used.
+The plots generated in this project are **line plots**, each titled according to the algorithm used.
 All graphs are saved in the `img/` folder of the project, and also displayed within the notebook.

 ### Plotting Functions

 - `ComplexityGraph`:

-  Used to plot the results obtained from `ComplexityMachine`.
-Compares one algorithm across different list types.
+  Used to plot the results obtained for a single algorithm.

 - `ComparisonGraph`:

-  Used to plot the results from `ComparisonMachine`.
-Compares multiple algorithms in one scenario.
+  Used to plot the results obtained for both algorithms.

 ---

 ## MachineCall Utility

 The function `MachineCall` acts as a controller.
-Based on the input data, it decides whether to use `ComplexityMachine` or `ComparisonMachine`, ensuring that the appropriate logic and graphing function is triggered.
+Based on the input data, it decides whether to use `ComplexityGraph` or `ComparisonGraph`, ensuring that the appropriate logic and graphing function is triggered.

 ---